tomgutt/chrome-report-analyzer/README.md

 3. Configure your AI settings (first time only):
    - Select your AI provider (OpenAI, Azure OpenAI, or GenAI)
    - Enter your API credentials
+   - Choose appropriate output mode for your model
    - Test the connection
    - Save your settings
 4. Click "Analyze Report" to start the analysis